Burgestrand/ruhue/README.md

 After successfully registering an application, the Hub hub will remember it.
-You’ll be able to see a list of registered applications through `GET /api/username/config` in the `whitelist` key.
+You’ll be able to see a list of registered applications through `GET /api/username/config` in the `config/whitelist` key.
 More information about that call and the return body below.

 If you register multiple times, even if it is with the same parameters, the Hub will register every successfull registration in the whitelist.
 You can delete registered